TechnicalBuyback & Burn

 Overview

 Wild Goat Coin is designed to become more scarce over time.
-Trading fees from permanently locked liquidity pools are used to buy back and burn WGC, reducing total supply.
+Trading fees from permanently locked liquidity pools are used to buy back and burn WGC, creating deflationary pressure and reducing total supply.

 Base